 Here is the answer:

 NO, dogs must not be given beer or any other alcohol-containing-beer, because the dog’s systems are much smaller in size and it cannot handle even little bit.
+You may need to give your dog some medication if it has consumed any alcoholic beverages such as, dramamine for dogs.

 There are non-carbonated non-alcoholic beers that can be given to your dog if you wish to give a beer to your dog.
 But, giving alcoholic beet to your dog will make them drunk and is a strict NO.